fujidana/vscode-spec-command/README.md

 * `spec-command.workspace.diagnoseProblems` - controls whther problems of files in workspaces are reported.
 * `spec-command.terminal.filePathPrefix` - specifies file path prefix used in "Run File in Active Terminal" command.

-The extension also refers to the following built-in settings:
+The extension also refers to the following built-in setting:

 * `files.associations`, `files.exclude`: file patterns to filter target files for symbol search in workspaces
-* `files.encoding`: text encoding used in opening files for symbol search in workspaces.

 Read [Visual Studio Code User and Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings) for details about the _Settings_ window.